AndrewChild/The-Garden-Guidebook/README.md

 - Build cairns on trails in the upper garden

 Trail/route re-establishment:
+- Build trail to freedom of the press and upper forest cliff
 - Build trail to Pete's rail and other upper forest boulders (may involve clearing poison oak)
 - Build trail to story of O boulder